Spring is Coming

 Walking on concrete is like subjecting your feet to thousands of tiny impacts all day long.
 That’s where shock absorption comes in.
 High-quality insoles use advanced cushioning technologies to absorb and disperse that impact, so your feet don't have to.
 Materials like high-density foam or proprietary cushioning blends act as a buffer between you and the hard ground.
 Aetrex Extreme Comfort Orthotics, for example, are designed with superior cushioning that provides a feeling like you’re walking on pillows.
 This feature is crucial for anyone working on unforgiving surfaces, as it helps to reduce the stress on your joints and muscles with every step.

-The Latest in Arch Support Technology
+Innovations in Arch Support Design

 Modern arch support is about much more than just a simple bump in the middle of an insole.
 Today’s best orthotics incorporate cutting-edge technology designed to stabilize your foot and help control over-pronation (when your foot rolls inward).
 This is essential for maintaining proper alignment throughout your entire body.
 By supporting the arch, these insoles help distribute pressure evenly across your foot, preventing strain on the plantar fascia.
 Aetrex’s signature arch support is strategically placed to help with alignment and provide relief for common foot pain, including conditions like plantar fasciitis, making long days on your feet much more manageable.